cc-hpc-itwm/PHS/README.md

 + (fault tolerance)

 ## Installation
 In order to use the full functionality of phs just clone this git repository to a local folder.
-Unless phs itself is based on the package called phs you have to simply import it in your script.
+Since phs itself is based on the package called phs you have to simply import it in your script.

 ## Quick Start
 The easiest way to become familiar with the tool is to go through the following example of finding minima of the second order [Griewank function][2] which is a common test scenario for optimization algorithms.
 Code with respective output can be found in the examples folder.